 Deborah Mash is Professor of Neurology (Emeritus) and Molecular and Cellular Pharmacology at the University of Miami School of Medicine.
 She has held uninterrupted NIH funding from the National Institute on Drug Abuse for over twenty-five years.
 She is one of the world’s foremost scientific experts on the anti-addiction drug ibogaine and she is credited with the discovery of the active metabolite of ibogaine – noribogaine.
 She first obtained clinical trial approval by the FDA in 1993 for an investigator initiated clinical Phase I safety and pharmacokinetic study of ibogaine in the USA.
 In 1996, she founded and directed Novoneuron Inc. to advance research and development of ibogaine and noribogaine.
-From 1996-2005, she operated an offshore research and clinical development at a substance abuse treatment center in St. Kitts WI to support medication development of ibogaine for opioid and other substance abuse disorders.
+From 1996-2005, she conducted offshore research and clinical development studies at a substance abuse treatment center in St. Kitts WI to support medication development of ibogaine for opioid and other substance abuse disorders.
 In 2010, she founded DemeRx with Steve Gorlin to advance clinical development of the metabolite of ibogaine – noribogaine.
 Deborah served as Director and Chief Scientific Officer at DemeRx, Inc. from 2010 to 2013.
 She took over the leadership of DemeRx at the end of July 2017, bringing together new management with strategic vision.

 Dr. Karukin’s professional history includes 9 years running a clinical study site for a group of neurologists and 25 years of service at Ivax Pharmaceuticals and Teva Pharmaceuticals (acquired Ivax Pharmaceuticals 2006).
 He served as the director of patient registries in the Pharmacovigilance Dept of Teva from 2006 – 2016.
 He was the Associate Director for Medical Affairs at Ivax (1998 – 2006) and Manager of Clinical Trials, R&D, Ivax (1991-1992).
 He was an attendee at the FDA Industry Meeting to Discuss Opioid REMS in 2009.
 He served as project manager at Ivax, where he managed the business unit, staffing, developed and managed budgets, contracts and consultants.
 He was responsible for central nervous system clinical trials, SOP’s to assure compliance, protocol development, CRF’s, investigator brochures and study reports.
 Michael is an elected official in municipal government, currently a Commissioner, Town of Surfside Florida (2010- 2018), where he also served as the Vice Mayor (2012-2014).